List of Parks and Recreation characters: Raul

-Raul Alejandro Bastilla Pedro de Veloso de Maldonada (Fred Armisen) most commonly referred to simply as Raul, is a parks official from Baraqua, the Venezuelan sister city of Pawnee.
-He appeared in the episode "Sister City", when he and a delegation of Venezuelan officials visited Pawnee, where they were met by Leslie and her fellow parks department employees.
+Raul Alejandro Bastilla Pedro de Veloso de Maldonado (Fred Armisen) most commonly referred to simply as Raul, is a parks official from Baraqua, the Venezuelan sister city of Pawnee.
+He appeared in the episode "Sister City," when he and a delegation of Venezuelan officials visited Pawnee, where they were met by Leslie and her fellow parks department employees.
 Since he comes from a military state, Raul is accustomed to being treated like royalty, so he was unimpressed with the conditions of Pawnee and its citizens, who he treated rudely from the moment he arrived.
 He was particularly unsettled by Pawnee's public forums, in which the residents loudly and angrily criticized their government officials; Raul explained he usually holds his meetings in fortresses, citadels or palaces, and that anyone who complains or does anything out of line is immediately thrown in jail.
 Leslie got annoyed with Raul's insults, but he eventually offered her a check for $35,000, enough to completely fund her plans to turn a construction pit into a park.
 However, Raul explained a condition of the check was that Leslie must praise Venezuelan President Hugo Chávez and insult the United States, revealing they are part of what is called the committee to Humiliate and Shame America.
 Leslie angrily ripped up the check and sent Raul and his delegation away.

 Jhonny

 Intern Jhonny Quijada (JC Gonzalez) most commonly referred to simply as Jhonny, is an internal officer of the official Baraqua Delegation, the Venezuelan Sister City of Pawnee.
-He appeared in the episode "Sister City", when Raul, Carlos, Jhonny and a delegation of Venezuelan officials visited Pawnee, where they were met by Leslie and her fellow parks department employees.
+He appeared in the episode "Sister City," when Raul, Carlos, Jhonny and a delegation of Venezuelan officials visited Pawnee, where they were met by Leslie and her fellow parks department employees.
 Since he comes from a military state, The Venezuelan delegation is accustomed to being treated like royalty, so they were unimpressed with the conditions of Pawnee and its citizens.
 Jhonny is very excited about April Ludgate (Aubrey Plaza).
 Jhonny tries to approach April and go out with her to know the city, besides showing her interest to invite her to travel with Jhonny to his city in Venezuela.
 Jhonny invites her to go with him to Venezuela, his country and attend her like a princess full of luxuries and acts.
 During his stay, one night Jhonny sends a car to April to pick her up and take her to be with him but she uses the car to go to the movies with her friends.